arnaumunozbarrera/arnaumunozbarrera/README.md

 </br>

 I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development.
-Dedicated to crafting efficient and elegant solutions across the web.
+I am expanding my knowledge in back-end development.
+Dedicated to crafting efficient and elegant solutions across the systems.
 Constantly seeking new challenges and opportunities to expand my skills and show my knowledge!
 - 🎯 Keep improving & enjoy programming.
 - 👯 I’m looking forward to collaborate on open source projects.
 - 📫 Connect with me! <a href="arnaumunozbarrera@gmail.com">arnaumunozbarrera@gmail.com</a>